Investigamer/Proxyshop/README.md

 In the Photoshop template of your choice, change the opacity to 0 on the layer you wish to hide.
 You can use this method to hide anything.
-This is safer than just disabling the layer because layers may be forcibly enabled and disabled by the app, its also safer than deleting the layer because this may cause errors on some templates.
+This is safer than just disabling the layer because layers may be forcibly enabled and disabled by the app, it's also safer than deleting the layer because this may cause errors on some templates.

 </details>